We Got You 15% Off The Sill’s Newest Pet-Friendly Plants

 For color enthusiasts and small houseplant-lovers alike, this simple tricolor treasure is your new best bud.
 Despite its thick fleshy leaves and exotic flair, the Peperomia Ginny is considered an easy-going houseplant — place it in bright to medium indirect sunlight and give it a drink every one to two weeks (make sure the soil dries out between waterings).

 If you and your pet share a smaller space in need of a pop of color, say hello to the Disney princesses of houseplants, the Snow White Waffle plant.
-Named after the popular breakfast item for its unique texture, this unique, metallic-tinted sprout is one of the most eye-catching on this list.
+Named after the popular breakfast item for its unique texture, this purple, metallic-tinted sprout is one of the most eye-catching on this list.
 To keep it looking healthy, place in medium to bright indirect sunlight and water weekly before the soil completely dries out.

 Advertisement

 Known as the "beginner-friendly Orchid", this non-toxic flowering plant was made for busy pet parents.
-For about three months once a year, your Petite Orange Orchid showcases its mellow orange hues and be great scenery for snapping pics of your furry friend.
+For about three months out of the year, your Petite Orange Orchid will showcase its mellow orange hues and be great scenery for snapping pics of your furry friend.
 For best results, keep it in indirect sunlight and water weekly.

 Similar to the Parlor Palm, the Bird's Nest Fern is here to add a vibrant tropical touch to your home all year long.
 To keep its green hues extra bright and its scriggly fronds healthy, leave your fern in a humid environment with bright to low indirect sunlight and water once a week.
 When it comes to ferns, this is the least fickle of the bunch by far.